 GO495 Internship/Praxis in Government (3 cr.)
 Supervised observation and practice in government and/or political work, culminating in a paper that reflects and integrates the knowledge gained from involvement in an approved internship.
 Prerequisites: GO210 and permission of the instructor.

 GO499 Special Topics in Government (3 cr.)
-Applies to special courses in government or political science that are offered by members of the department or visiting scholars during the January term.
+Applies to special courses in government or political science that are offered by members of the department or visiting scholars.
 Prerequisite: GO210.

 History Department